More Date Oriented Controls

 MonthYearTextBox

-when you need to retrieve the month and year, such as for credit card
+you need to retrieve the month and year, such as for credit card expiration dates.

 AnniversaryTextBox

-when you need to retrieve the month and day, for dates that recur annually,
+you need to retrieve the month and day, for dates that recur annually, like an anniversary

-like an anniversary or a holiday.
-It has nearly all the same properties and
+or a holiday.
+It has nearly all the same properties and features as DateTextBox.

 QuickDateMenu

-so the user can avoid typing.
-When the QuickDateMenu is connected to a date
+the user can avoid typing.
+When the QuickDateMenu is connected to a date range,

-range, it can have terms like "This Week", "Last Month", and "Year To Date".
+it can have terms like "This Week", "Last Month", and "Year To Date".
+You can define

 Start Date